 You might also need to report your car accident to law enforcement, to your state's department of motor vehicles, or to a similar agency.
 Get more details on reporting a car accident.

-If a law enforcement officer came to the scene of your car accident, it's a near-certainty that some kind of report was generated in connection with the crash.
-At minimum, this police report will include details about the crash—where it occurred, who was involved, and so on.
+If a law enforcement officer came to the scene of your car accident, it's likely that a report was generated in connection with the crash.
+At a minimum, this police report will include details about the crash—where it occurred, who was involved, and so on.
 In many instances, the officer also records other circumstances of the crash, including witness statements, vehicle positioning, location of debris, and other factors that might weigh into the determination of who might have caused the car accident.